 No one under the age of 18 may come to prison, walk one of our puppies or be given primary responsibility for one of our puppies at any time.
 Children are allowed to interact with the puppies while supervised and in the comfort of your home only.

 Please be aware that our dogs are not allowed in homes with:

-- Cats that have their front claws or if you have more than one cat.
+- A cat that has its front claws, or more than one cat.

 - More than one dog or an aggressive dog.
-NYC residents with a dog at home may not volunteer as a weekend sitter, but may volunteer as a Paws & Reflect sitter.
+A NYC resident with a dog at home may not volunteer as a weekend sitter, but may volunteer as a Paws & Reflect sitter.

 - Certain breeds of dogs, which we will discuss with you on an individual basis.
 If you have dogs, or any other animals, please mention them when you email us.

 If you live in a home where any of the above applies, you may participate in the day-sitting program only (excluding NYC residents) and must agree not to bring the puppy back to your home – no exceptions.

 Please review the complete guidelines here: (click here to see complete volunteer guidelines).